-This information explains nursing discharge instructions for abdominal pain from the Urgent Care Center (UCC) or the Symptomatic Care Clinic (SCC).
+This information explains nursing discharge instructions for abdominal pain from the Urgent Care Center (UCC) or the Symptom Care Clinic (SCC).

 Certain foods may make your abdominal (belly) pain worse.
 If you are not sure what foods to eat, talk with your healthcare team about what kind of diet is right for you.

 You may want to keep a diary of bowel movements (poop).
 Include the color, how hard or soft they are, and how often you have them.
 You can also write down other symptoms you may have such as nausea (feeling like you’re going to throw up), vomiting (throwing up), diarrhea (loose or watery poop), and constipation (difficulty pooping).

 Call your MSK healthcare team or visit the nearest emergency room if you have signs of infection, such as:

 - A fever of 100.4°F (38°C) or higher

 - Have new or worsening nausea or vomiting that does not get better when you take a medication to help with nausea

 - Have new or worsening abdominal (belly) pain

 - You are unable to pass gas or have a bowel movement